Emigration from Mexico: History

-Following the Mexican–American War which was concluded by the Treaty of Guadalupe Hidalgo in 1848, and later, the Gadsden Purchase in 1853, approximately 300,000 Mexican nationals found themselves living within the United States.
-Throughout the rest of the 19th century and early 20th century, Mexican migration was not subject to any restrictions, and Mexicans were free to move across the border, and often did so, typically in order for them to work in professions such as the construction of the railway system, or as seasonal agricultural laborers.
+Following the Mexican–American War, which was concluded by the Treaty of Guadalupe Hidalgo in 1848, and later, the Gadsden Purchase in 1853, approximately 115,000 Mexicans living in present-day states stayed within the United States.
+Throughout the rest of the 19th century and early 20th century, Mexican migration was not subject to any restrictions, and Mexicans were free to move across the border, and often did so, typically in order for them to work in construction or in agriculture.
 From 1910 to 1920, the political violence and societal chaos caused by the Mexican Revolution also played a role in increasing migration northwards.
+Mexico's working-age population faced a shortage of jobs and depressingly low earning which was due to Diaz Notices that continued to benefit hacendados at the expense of campesinos.
+The impoverished campesinos in central Mexico started moving north in search of work, higher pay, and more affordable living conditions.
+On average, immigrants came from more advantageous background as the cost of migration limited poorer individuals from migrating.
 Economic inequality, rural poverty, significantly lower wages, and better opportunities have also played a role throughout the 20th century as factors pulling Mexicans to migrate to the US.

 The immigration laws of the U.S. such as Emergency Quota Act generally allowed exemptions for Mexico, while being more restrictive to citizens of the Eastern Hemisphere.
 Mexicans received special allowances under U.S. immigration law due to the importance of Mexican labor in the U.S. economy.
 One example of these allowances is the Immigration Act of 1917.
 Under this act, all potential immigrants would have to pass a literacy test and pay a head tax.
 At the request of growers in the southwest who depended on farm labor from Mexico, the U.S. Secretary of Labor waived those requirements for Mexican immigrants.
 The groups interested in the availability of inexpensive labor ensured that the immigration laws in place throughout the early 20th century did not adversely affect the movement of Mexican migrants, in spite of calls on the part of some of the southern states' congressmen to put an end to the open border policies.
 The population of Mexican immigration took a turn.
 In the years between 2010 and 2017, the immigration numbers increased, with a reduction by 2014.
 In recent years, immigration has slowed down, as has the Mexican economy.
 More people have been counted returning to Mexico than immigrating to the U.S., with Mexico no longer being the main source of immigrants.
-From 2012–16, most Mexican immigration was to California and Texas.
+From 2012 to 2016, most Mexican immigration was to California and Texas.
 In that period of time, Los Angeles, Chicago, and Houston were the largest cities with notable populations of Mexican immigrants.